 - Average Height for a 18 year old boy 69 1/3”

-Height Calculator for Teenagers
+Height Calculator for Boys

 The growth chart is one of the best predictors of final adult height.
 Follow your child’s height normal growth percentile (the channel where he’s actually been growing) to age 20 (the end of the curve) for a rough estimate of his final height.

 Alternatively, you can use a common calculation based on combining parent heights and factoring in variances for males and females.
-Check out this height predictor tool in 7 Ways to Support the Teen Growth Spurt.

 Average Weight in Boys